Helmut Mertens

 Helmut Mertens (also known as "Pitt") (11 November 1917 – 17 January 1984) was a German fighter ace of World War II.
 He was born in Essen and served in the Luftwaffe as a career fighter pilot who served in the Battle of France, Battle of Britain, the invasion of Russia Operation Barbarossa and on the Western Front in the Defence of the Reich.
 His victory tally as a fighter pilot is reported as high as ninety-seven or as few as fifty-four aircraft confirmed shot down.

 Career

-Mertens was born on 11 November 1917 in Essen.
+Mertens was born on 11 November 1917 in Essen in the Rhine Province of the German Empire.
 He joined the Luftwaffe (German Air Force) in 1937.
 By the outbreak of war on 1 September 1939, Mertens had been commissioned as Leutnant and was a fighter pilot flying the Messerschmitt Bf 109 with I. (Jagd) Gruppe of Lehrgeschwader 2 LG 2.
 With this unit he participated in Operation Case Yellow during the Battle of France and on 19 May 1940, shot down a Royal Air Force Hurricane fighter his first combat victory.
 On 3 June 1940, he shot down a French Curtiss fighter his second victory.
-Mertens transferred to Jagdgeschwader 3 flying with their 9 Staffel (squadron) in the Battle of Britain.
+Mertens transferred to Jagdgeschwader 3 flying with their 9.
+Staffel (squadron) in the Battle of Britain.
 His unit provided escort cover for German bombers attacking England and on 26 October 1940, he shot down another Hawker Hurricane fighter.